 Will we have the exclusive services of the guide?

-All of our open and scheduled walks are open to all.
-If you book onto either of these types of walk, then there is a chance that there may well be other people on the walk with you.
+All of our scheduled walks are open to all.
+If you book onto a scheduled walk, then there is a chance that there may well be other people on the walk with you.
 If you wish to have the exclusive services of the guide, you MUST book a Personal Walking Guide.

 Prices.